PUSHBOYS/erlang-pushfight/README.md

    a b c d
 ```

-Where rows are numbered from `1` to `8` starting from the bottom, and ranks
+Where rows are numbered from `1` to `8` starting from the bottom, and files
 are `a` to `d` left to right.
 For example, moving a piece from the bottom to
 the top on the leftmost row is notated as `a3 a7`.